williaml12/AI_Portfolio_Website/README.md

 1. An AI-powered chatbot that includes custom data, such as a self-introduction
 2. Animations
-3. Career snapshot with a timeline
+3. HTML and JavaScript with custom CSS
-4. HTML and JavaScript with custom CSS
+4. Add images to show your hobbies and interests
-5. Projects
+5. Projects layout with custom CSS
 6. Contact form

 ## Run the application